 The legal aspects of employee monitoring

-When specifically talking about electronic monitoring, some states, including Connecticut and Delaware, prohibit employers from monitoring staff without prior notice.
+When specifically talking about electronic monitoring, some states, including Connecticut and Delaware, prohibit employers from monitoring workers without prior notice.
 The federal Electronic Communications Privacy Act (ECPA) supports two cases for employee monitoring:

 - Legitimate business purpose – this allows companies to monitor employees’ electronic communications if it has a “legitimate business purpose” for monitoring